-These stuffed mushrooms can be served as a starter or side and can be served for breakfast lunch or dinner, making them incredibly versatile.
+These vegetable stuffed portobello mushrooms can be served as a starter or side.
+Their perfect for breakfast lunch or dinner, making them incredibly versatile.

 I love making these as a starter when entertaining as you can prep them and just turn the oven on when your guests arrive so that they are ready once drinks have been served and the conversation has warmed up.
 They do look impressive and work well on a rainy summers day or during colder months.